How to Use AirPods: Pairing, Controls, Settings and Function

 Change the press-and-hold action on AirPods Pro

 By default, pressing and holding the force sensor on either AirPod switches between Active Noise Cancellation and Transparency mode.
-You can change which noise control modes the press-and-hold action uses:
+You can change which noise control modes the press-and-hold action uses:.
+Feature menus can vary by AirPods model, so checking the exact model first keeps the settings guide more accurate.

 1. Put your AirPods Pro in your ears and connect them to your iPhone or iPad.